Falsehood in War-Time: Summary

-As to the Song of the Germans, base for the later German national anthem of the Weimar Republic (since 1922): "Deutschland über alles in der Welt" (Germany above everything in the whole world), Ponsonby said it was popularly accepted as meaning, "[Let] Germany [rule] over every country in the whole world," i.e. the German domination of the world.
-However, German grammar distinguishes between über Alles (i.e. more important than everything else) and über alle, meaning "on top of everybody."
+As to the Song of the Germans, base for the later German national anthem of the Weimar Republic (since 1922): "Deutschland über alles in der Welt" (Germany above everything in the world), Ponsonby said it was popularly accepted as meaning, "[Let] Germany [rule] over every country in the world", i.e. the German domination of the world.
+However, German grammar distinguishes between über Alles (i.e. more important than everything else) and über alle, meaning "on top of everybody".
 According to Ponsonby, the latter misleading translation was chosen by the Allies during both World Wars for propaganda purposes.

 Reception and significance

 Falsehood in War-Time was positively received on its release.
-The International Journal of Ethics calls Ponsonby’s work "an interesting study of the moral degradation involved in all wars."
-In addition, the World Tomorrow welcomed the book as a direct way of describing propaganda in World War One and states it is, "decidedly to the good."
-One of Ponsonby’s critics, The Times of London, mentioned Ponsonby omitted the Bryce report.
-However, The Times recognized that Ponsonby’s writing "is a useful warning against undue credulity."
+The International Journal of Ethics calls Ponsonby's work "an interesting study of the moral degradation involved in all wars."
+In addition, the World Tomorrow welcomed the book as a direct way of describing propaganda in World War One and states it is, "decidedly to the good".
+One of Ponsonby's critics, The Times of London, mentioned Ponsonby omitted the Bryce report.
+However, The Times recognized that Ponsonby's writing "is a useful warning against undue credulity".
 The reception of the book in Germany was positive, where the German Foreign Ministry regarded it as the "best and most effective book... against war atrocity lies" and helped get it translated into French and German.

 Anne Morelli systematised the essential propaganda techniques of Ponsonby's work in her book Principes élémentaires de propagande de guerre.
 Morelli explains how these principles not only worked during the First World War, but were also applied in wars into 2001.